 The film, directed by music industry veteran Andrew Slater, focuses on the years 1965-1967 when the creative energy and collaborative spirit between the residents of the Canyon was at its peak.
 Some of the stories detailed in Echo In the Canyon include the well-documented back and forth influence that the Beatles and The Beach Boys had on each other’s recordings during the time of Pet Sounds and Sgt.
 Pepper’s Lonely Hearts Club Band.
 There are also vintage clips from the era, as well as interviews with, and performances by, contemporary artists who’ve been inspired by the music created in Laurel Canyon, including Beck, Norah Jones, Regina Spektor, and Cat Power.

 Laurel Canyon is an iconic place, which stands tall in the annals of rock and roll.
 Echo in The Canyon serves as a tribute to the powerful and influential music that captured our ears, hearts, and minds during a time of significant cultural and political change in the world.
 The music heard in the film is as memorable and enjoyable today as it was when it was first released.
 Like all great art, it resonates across the years and stands the test of time.
-The film and its accompanying soundtrack album will be released nationwide in June.

 Photo: Still image of Jakob Dylan and Tom Petty from “Echo In the Canyon”